-The Framework implementation will be governed by a joint committee established under the Local Government Act 2002, which will have representation from local government, iwi and central government.
-This will be the Wellington Regional Leadership Committee and will also include observer representation from other entities.
+The Framework implementation is governed by a Joint Committee established under the Local Government Act 2002, which has representation from local government, iwi and central government and is chaired by an independant chair.
+This committee is the Wellington Regional Leadership Committee (WRLC).

 This approach is similar to that taken to spatial planning and regional governance in other areas of New Zealand.
-A joint committee provides for public meetings and enables transparent decision-making.
+This committee provides for public meetings and enables transparent decision-making.